NuttaneeKnight/AgileScrum/the_world_before_agile_and_scrum.md

     3. Adaptation (change the productbased on inspection)

 # The Scrum Skeleton
-Backlog >> break it down to backlog tasks and make a sprint, hs to be less than 30 days >> Products
+Backlog initialize by product owner >> break it down to backlog tasks and make a sprint, hs to be less than 30 days >> Products